-The level of tone in the vascular smooth muscle is a key determinant of local blood flow and peripheral resistance.
-The endothelium of blood vessels appears to play a central role in the regulation of tone and thus in blood pressure regulation via the synthesis and release of vasoactive substances (Das and Kumar 1995).
-Endothelial cells regulate the underlying smooth muscle layer by release of endothelium-derived relaxing factors such as nitric oxide (NO), prostacycline (PGI2) and endothelium-derived hyperpolarizing factor (EDHF) as well as by liberation of vasoconstricting factors (Stankevičius et al. 2003).
-Injury of the endothelial monolayer can result in the impairment of vascular function and thus in impairment of blood pressure regulation.
+The tone of the vascular smooth muscle is a key determinant of local blood flow and peripheral resistance.
+The endothelium of blood vessels appears to play a central role in the regulation of tone and thus in blood pressure regulation via the synthesis and release of monolayer can result in the impairment of vascular function and thus in impairment of blood pressure regulation.